Successful projects have many fathers. Unsuccessful projects are orphans.

 And then (typical for Alesa) after the summer holidays he walked into my office, and said: Jac look here, this is what you need, here is a real 2A3.
 I put it on my tube tester, and all parameters were right!
 He made it all alone, while the factory was closed, and workers were in holiday.
 He had a room for technical projects, which the factory respectfully called the Edison room.
 The tube tested as a correct, good and wonderful 2A3.
 Our reference was an original 2A3, that we again and again compared the prototypes tube with.
 Note that at that time the Chinese 2A3 was the only 2A3 from new production available at that time.
 So again, to compare our 2A3 with, there was no JJ 2A3 (yet) , and no Sovtek 2A3 (yet), and no Fullmusic 2A3 (yet) or whatever 2A3.
 There was NO new production 2A3 mono plate on the market, only the SHUGUANG Dual plate 2A3 from China.
 So without being arrogant, please consider me as the person who initiated to rebuild the FIRST SINGLE PLATE 2A3 ever again since (let me guess...)
 1950.
 Making the mesh tube is partially my idea, together with two persons from New York.
 More about that later...

-The situation started to change into a price discussion, without any initiative from our side.
+Quickly, the situation started to change into a price discussion.
 Now, I am a business man too, not just an engineer.
 If somebody wants to pay 700$ for something, he might as well pay 800$.
 As long as he WANTS it.
-So we never reduced the price at all.
-This cannot be a price issue, as the so potential buyers told us.
-Suppose we reduce to half the price, the question is why are we more expensive than Chinese 300B.
+So a price reduction was not going to help.
+That would just cause more of the same mess.
+Such as reduce it to 600$, they will say they it has to cost 400$, and if we say 400$, they say 200$, etc., until we are cheaper as the Chinese.
 Things cannot work this way.

-So, we sold the great great quantity of 10 pairs, to some original buyers who kept word, and the rest we wanted to smash and kill the project.
+So, we sold the great great quantity of 10 pairs, to some original buyers who kept word, and the remaining tubes we decided to destroy and kill the project.
 Here comes another major mistake we made.
 Instead of that, we gave many away to magazine writers.
-The investment turned out to be only a waste of shipment costs and material.
+The investment turned out to be only a waste of costs.
+Such useless people.
+Really!
 Absolutely nobody did anything with the tubes at all.
 Not even send us feedback about why they did nothing.
-So from there on, if magazine writers are interested, great!
-We are also interested.
-But when the interest is for free stuff only, we are probably talking to the wrong persons.
+So from there on, if magazine writers are truly interested, well we are also!
+But not when the interest is for free stuff only.

 Now comes the crazy part.
-These were marketing lessons for us, of the kind you cannot learn in school.
+These were the marketing lessons for us, you cannot learn in school.
 Here comes the challenge.
 We were supposed to prove that if a new made tube cost 3x more than NOS, it must sound 3x better.
 And if not, the so called 'interested' people turn away.

 From this we have drawn our conclusions, and today while AVVT is history, I still practice those lessons.